 Our highest priority will remain the safety of our patients and staff.

-Please note: people will only be allowed into the Practice when called in by a member of staff for an appointment – please do not ‘pop-in’ to book an appointment or to purchase ‘sundry’ toothbrushes etc. To help maintain social distancing no appointments will be booked at Reception for the time being, these will all be done over the phone.
+Please note: people will only be allowed into the Practice when called in by a member of staff for an appointment – please do not ‘pop-in’ to book an appointment or to purchase ‘sundry’ toothbrushes etc. To help maintain social distancing very few appointments will be booked at Reception for the time being, these will mostly be done over the phone or in the surgery by the dentist.
 Clear screens have been installed in Reception and card payments can still be taken (no cash please), but we want to minimise the time patients spend in the building as much as possible.
 The waiting room is only in use for those with limited mobility and we would request that the toilets are only used in extremis.
 Patients are advised to only come to the front of the Practice a couple of minutes before their appointment time and to come alone if possible.

-We have supplies (although still limited) of the necessary Personal Protective Equipment (PPE).
-The equipment that you will see us wearing will consist of surgical gowns, disposable aprons, masks, visors and gloves.
-We are the same people underneath it all, but apologise if we are slightly less chatty as breathing is more difficult when wearing the new masks!
-Training on the many new protocols and policies, along with use of the new equipment has been carried out, we are confident we can provide a safe environment and we are very well practised at maintaining high levels of cross infection control already.
+We have adequate supplies of the necessary Personal Protective Equipment (PPE).
+Training on the many new protocols and policies, along with use of the new equipment has been carried out.
+We are confident we can provide a safe environment and we are very well practised at maintaining high levels of cross infection control already.

 We have been overwhelmed by the concern and understanding received from so many of our loyal patients over this difficult time.
 Thank you so much for your patience and support.